dbierer/php-class-notes/php-unit-jul-2024.md

  * http://www.thegrumpyprogrammer.com/
  * https://grumpy-learning.com/
 * Find attribute use to ignore a test that's not complete
+* How do you mock a static method?

 ## Homework
 * Set up your source code for running the labs